 Assign faculty member to take charge of this task.
 Work with ISA Secure funding for equipment.
 Outcome(s) expected (qualitative/quantitative) Enhances understanding of the physical world.
 Generates interest and promotes enthusiasm for the subject.
 Attracts students to the program.
 How does this goal align with your department mission statement, the college strategic plan, and /or Guided Pathways?
 Physics demonstrations are an important and standard component in physics pedagogy.
 Our department lacks these resources which causes barriers to student understanding and diminishes the student experience.
 This is a common complaint from our adjunct faculty who have these resources available at their other teaching positions.
-Expected Goal Completion Date 5/3/2021 STAFFING AND RESOURCE NEEDS Instructions - 1.
+STAFFING AND RESOURCE NEEDS Instructions - 1.
 Refer to Strategic Plan. - 2.
 See Data. - 3.
 See career info (In PRP) Are you requesting additional full-time faculty?
-No Are you requesting additional Staff, CAST or AA?
-Yes In the last ten years, what is the net change in number of Staff in the department? (loss vs. gain) REQUEST FOR ADDITIONAL STAFF, CAST, AA Staff, CAST, AA request 1 Title of Staff position you are requesting Instructional Support Assistant IV How will this Staff position help meet district (Guided Pathways, Strategic Enrollment Management etc.), department and/or discipline goals?
-We need the full attention of a dedicated Lab Technician (ISA).
-Labs are currently set up and maintained by full-time faculty, impacting their time and ability to engage in more constructive activities.
-ISA is needed in order to expand the program to south center and grow the program at San Marcos campus.
-Our program lacks the demonstration equipment and procedures that are standard for Physics programs and important part pedagogical component.
-We need support to provide this.
-Is there a scarcity of qualified Part-Time Staff (for example: Specialized degree/experience, emerging/rapidly changing technology, high demand) Yes Are you requesting this position for accreditation, regulatory, legislative, health and safety requirements?
+Yes Are you requesting additional Staff, CAST or AA?
+No % of FTEF for on-going reassigned time (department chair, program director, coordinator, etc.) REQUEST FOR ADDITIONAL FULL-TIME FACULTY Faculty Request 1 Title of Full-Time Faculty position you are requesting How will this faculty position help meet district (Guided Pathways, Strategic Enrollment Management etc.), department and/or discipline goals?
+Is there a scarcity of qualified Part-Time Faculty (for example: Specialized degree/experience, emerging/rapidly changing technology, high demand) Are you requesting this position for accreditation, regulatory, legislative, health and safety requirements?
 Please explain.
-ISA is needed to maintain equipment and facilities.
-Labs have hazards that need qualified personnel to manage and supervise.
+Please summarize the discipline productivity, efficiency, and any regional career education needs for this discipline.
+Is your department affected by faculty on reassigned time.
+If so, please discuss.
+RESOURCE REQUESTS AND BUDGET ALLOCATION REVIEW Budget Analysis: This section should be completed by department chairs by the end of September.
+Are there areas in your budget where there has been a historical surplus (See three year trend)?
+Are there processes that need to be examined to ensure we are being the most efficient with funding?